Home Health Care Services

 - Who does the agency call if the home health care worker cannot come when scheduled?

-- What type of employee screening is done?
+- What are the types of employee screening?

 After seven years of helping her aging parents, Carol Marak has become a dedicated senior care writer.
 Since 2007, she has been doing the research to find answers to common concerns: housing, aging and health, staying safe and independent, and planning long-term.